cirrus-geo/cirrus-dashboard/README.md

-# Cirrus Dashboard
+# FilmDrop Dashboard

-Dashboard for Cirrus processing pipeline.
+FilmDrop Dashboard for displaying metrics and workflows found in the Cirrus processing pipeline.

+- [Gatsby](https://www.gatsbyjs.org/) for templating and static site generation.
+- Gatsby relies on [React](https://reactjs.org/) as the UI framework
+- The compiled website is uploaded to s3 ad which point it is served

 ## Getting Started

 ### Requirements
 * node
 * yarn*
 * Environment files